enterprisemodules/simple_iib_demo/README.md

 # Demo Puppet implementation

 This repo contains a demonstration of a simple IBM Integration Bus (IIB) installation installation.
-At this point in time our IIB modules are not released yet.
-To check how this repo works, please contact [Enterprise Modules](email:info@enterprisemodules.com) to get access to the private repositories containing our IIB modules.

-## Requirements

-Because this vagrant box uses private repo's inside of the box, you will have to have an ssh agent running on your host.
-See the Internet on how to do this for your specific host OS.

 ## Starting the nodes masterless